Phi Kappa Psi: Chapters

 The Phi Kappa Psi Fraternity is composed of chapters and alumni associations, the former of which is the scope of this section.
 Each chapter is chartered to an individual host institution.
-These host institutions must be accredited four year degree granting colleges and universities in a state, province, territory, or federal district of Canada or the United States.
+These host institutions must be accredited four-year degree-granting colleges and universities in a state, province, territory, or federal district of Canada or the United States.
 To date, chapter charters have only been granted to groups at U.S. institutions.

 When Phi Kappa Psi is extending to an institution that does not currently have a chapter, a probationary group called a "colony" is formed.
-After criteria are met, that colony receives its charter and becomes a chapter.
+After the criteria are met, that colony receives its charter and becomes a chapter.

-A chapter becomes inactive when it relinquishes its charter, or the charter is revoked by the fraternity, such as was the case with California Beta until its renewal.
+A chapter becomes inactive when it relinquishes its charter, or the charter is revoked by the fraternity.